graphicxtras.com for plugins and presets

 To display the overlay etc you first have to be on a layer and select the layer menu layer styles panel and in that you will see a number of panels such as overlay, pattern, bevel, stroke etc though this list will vary depending on the items added or removed and there may be more than one or two entries for the shadow / overlay etc (this only applies to the latest versions of Photoshop / creative cloud).

 It may be the case that the gradient overlay is not even on the styles panel list so you will have to go to the bottom of the panel list and select the 'fx' dropdown and you can then select one of those options such as adding a gradient overlay.
-Goto that gradient panel you will see a number of different controls on the panel such as gradient style, etc. The gradient style can be changed from linear to radial and angle etc. Each layer style panel has its own way of using the presets.
+Goto the gradient panel you will see a number of different controls on the panel such as gradient style, etc. The gradient style can be changed from linear to radial and angle etc. Each layer style panel has its own way of using the presets.

 Once you have a panel with a gradient option (the list of the panels with the gradients is below) you can select any of the available Photoshop gradients.
 The gradients may be the default set of gradients but you can always add other gradients such as your own or ones from this site

-You can also just go to the styles panel entry at the top left of the layer styles dialog and select one of the presets, these maybe one of the default preset styles or perhaps one of your own styles and there are also many other styles available such as 7000 Photoshop styles and layer effects set
+You can also just go to the styles panel entry at the top left of the layer styles dialog and select one of the presets, these maybe one of the default preset styles or perhaps one of your own styles

-The layer effects dialog has a number of options.
+The layer effects / styles dialog has a number of options.
 The overlay can be applied using different style such as linear, radial, diamond, angle and reflected; the angle and opacity and blending modes can also be changed.
 With the most recent version you can now more than one overlay via the '+' on the panel and you can then blend those.
 When you add more than one overlay, if you want to see the items below you will have to work in the order of the layers within the panel so it is no use working with any overlays lower down if the blending mode or opacity prevents that overlay being actually seen.

 You can add up to 10 overlays and use the blending modes such as darken or lighten or difference etc or set the opacity to 50% etc. You can use the same style such as linear etc throughout or you can combine multiple different styles in the panel so one can be radial and one can be linear etc.